danieltomlinson123/quizz-buzz-final-project/docs/README.1.md

 - Bug fix - answers from the student arriving to teacher two times in quiz
 - Bug fix - pages not loading correctly on refresh
 - finish logic testing
-- verifyToken in retrieveGameCode, deleteQuestion and searchQuestionsPublic routeHandler then pass userId to logic to check wih db
-- complete documentation of app logic
 - validation of inputs in app and api
 - improved validation passwoprds, email, other details using RegEx
 - search and correction of potential errors and warnings in game play